Four Gulf states pull diplomats from Beirut

 he kingdom, which wields strong influence over many of the smaller Gulf states, has stepped back from its former ally Lebanon in recent years, angered by the influence of Hezbollah.

-He spent two weeks in Riyadh amid speculation he was being kept under house arrest there, before France intervened.
+He spent two weeks in Riyadh amid speculation he was being kept under house arrest, before France intervened.
 He withdrew his resignation after arriving back in Lebanon.

 Suleiman Franjieh, who heads Lebanon’s Marada Movement and endorsed Kordahi’s nomination as minister, sprang to his defence on Saturday.

-Qatar, which in January this year repaired a rift of its own with Saudi Arabia, stopped short of withdrawing its ambassador from Beirut, but condemned Kordahi’s remarks and urged the Beirut government to act.
+Qatar — which in January this year repaired a rift of its own with Saudi Arabia — and fellow GCC member Oman urged restraint and dialogue.

-“The foreign ministry calls on the Lebanese government to take the necessary measures… urgently and decisively, to calm the situation and to mend the rift,” it added.
+“The (Qatari) foreign ministry calls on the Lebanese government to take the necessary measures… urgently and decisively, to calm the situation and to mend the rift,” it said.

 Arab League chief Ahmed Aboul Gheit voiced concern over the deteriorating ties between Lebanon and the Arab Gulf countries, calling on the latter to “reflect” carefully on any planned measures, to avoid further undermining Lebanon’s “collapsing” economy.